 Otago Angels Otago

 Venture capitalists typically invest larger amounts of money than angel investors.
+In New Zealand this might start at around the $5M mark at the lower end of the scale.
 While they may invest in companies at the seed or early development stages, they are generally only interested in opportunities who can demonstrate significant and rapid international growth potential, with a clear exit pathway to crystalise investment profits.

 Unlike angel investors who typically invest their own personal funds, venture capital funds often invest money on behalf of institutional investment organisations, for example, pension funds or other commercially or publicly traded investment funds.